 Training is delivered in nine one-week blocks per year.
 Six of these are at Brunel Manor in Torquay and three at Moorlands’ Christchurch Campus.
-Lecturers are experts in their field and will inspire you by passing on their experience, skills and knowledge so you can take the message of the Gospel to children or young people in the 21st century in engaging and relevant ways.
+Lecturers are experts in their field and will inspire you by passing on their experience, skills and knowledge so you can share the message of the Gospel in the 21st century in engaging and relevant ways.

 Carefully chosen placements give hands-on experience of ministry and provide a context for wider learning and critical reflection on practice.
 Understanding the links between theory and practice is a key part of this course.